therealPaulPlay/root-firmware/README.md

 ./deploy.sh [user@hostname]
 ```

-This cross-compiles on your Mac, syncs the binary to `/home/observer/root-firmware`, and auto-starts via systemd.
+This syncs source to `/home/observer/firmware-repository`, builds on the Pi, copies binary to `/home/observer/root-firmware`, and auto-starts via systemd.

 Check if running: